-Use buffer egress shared to configure the maximum shared resource size per port in the cell resource or packet resource.
+Use buffer egress shared to configure the maximum shared resource size per port in the cell resource.

 Use undo buffer egress shared to restore the default.

 By default, the maximum shared resource size per port is 50% of the shared resource in the cell resource.